wolfv/pyjet/README.md

 ***

-### Migrating from a Numpy-project
+### Migrating from a NumPy-project

-When migrating from a numpy project there are minor steps which must be taken:
+When migrating from a NumPy project there are minor steps which must be taken:
-* Replace numpy operations with JET operations.
+* Replace NumPy operations with JET operations.
 Usually replacing `import numpy as np` with `import jet as np` is sufficient.
 You don't have to replace constants such as `np.array([1, 2])` with JET-arrays.
 * Decorate all top-level functions with the JIT-decorator (or manually pass